brentp/gargs/README.md

 + easy to use multiple lines to fill command-template.
 + it defaults to exiting all commands when an error in one of them occurs.
 + simple implementation.
-+ expects a $SHELL command as the argument.
++ expects a $SHELL command as the argument rather than requiring `bash -c ...`

 For example, can consume lines of 3 (-n2) and use each line as an `{\d}` command-template filler: